-To gain a higher starting TEFL salary having anywhere from 6 months to 2 years of ESL teaching experience is important.
+To gain a higher starting TEFL salary, having anywhere from six months to two years of ESL teaching experience is important.
 If you don’t have previous teaching experience, don’t worry, get creative!

-You will likely find that you can earn more money as an online English tutor, and have more job opportunities if you hold at least a bachelor’s degree.
+You will likely find that you can earn more money teaching English online and have more job opportunities if you hold at least a bachelor’s degree.
 Some online ESL companies have this requirement and others do not.

 If companies do require a degree, they’ll state this in their job requirements.
 Also, there are some that will allow you to apply if you are a current university student, especially if you are within 1-2 years of completing your degree.

 A few companies prefer their teachers to have degrees in education, linguistics, English, or a related field; however, most just care that you have a bachelor’s, and the subject won’t matter to them.

 The range of online ESL salaries will also vary from company to company.

 Some online tutoring companies have a specific base pay where all teachers start, while others allow for more negotiation based on your experience, qualifications, and how you perform during your interview.
 You can compare the salaries offered by various online companies by browsing postings on the Bridge Job Board.

 Keep in mind that salary can also depend on the country where the online ESL company is based.
 For example, companies in Asia tend to pay teachers higher salaries than companies in Latin America.
 However, pay isn’t going to be your only consideration; you may find that the schedule or student demographic of a company in Latin America is a better fit for you.

 Working as a freelancer allows you to set your own rates